 1. If you have a student living in a dorm, the beds are not necessarily the most comfortable.
 You will want to get a mattress protector pad, mattress cover and for the best comfort, a memory foam mattress topper.
-You will find these at Target, Walmart, Bed Bath & Beyond and many department stores.
-Consider this an investment for the next year minimally as they will be provided with a Twin XL mattress and some, if lucky a full or queen size bed.
+Consider this a one-year investment as many students move into apartments their second year which usually are full or queen-sized mattresses.

-2. From there you will need a minimum of two sets of sheets (fitted and flat) plus pillow cases.
+2. From there you will need a minimum of two sets of sheets (fitted) plus pillowcases.
+A lot of students don’t even use a flat sheet anymore.
 No one is saying that they need the top thread count but certainly try to get a set that will not pill after one wash.
 They will want to wash their sheets once a week minimally so two should be sufficient.

 3. Next, most will want a comforter or duvet cover.
 Throw in an extra blanket as the dorm rooms tend to be kept very cold.
 A floor rug, if they have hard floors, is not a bad investment but check first to see if the room is carpeted.
 Not the Persian variety but just a rug that will cover some of the floor surfaces between the traditional two-bed dorm rooms.
 A 5’ x 7’ should be sufficient although you may consider a 7’ x 9’.